DollSimon/tweezers/README.md

-# Tweezer - Data Analysis Tools for Single Molecule Experiments
+# Tweezers - Data Analysis Tools for Single Molecule Experiments

 A python package containing all the relevant files for tweezer data analysis.